 For text-based documents, .pdf is the preferred format, but you may also submit multiple copies if you need to preserve the original formatting.
 For example, if you have a PowerPoint presentation that includes special animations and embedded material, feel free to send it to us in both .pptx and .pdf formats.

 Stevenson Scholar Exchange opened in September 2017.
-It is in beta for the 2017-2018 academic year and we are currently accepting work produced by Stevenson University faculty, staff, and students.
+We are currently accepting work produced by Stevenson University faculty, staff, and students.